home-assistant/home-assistant.io/source/_components/point.markdown

 Each home configured in the Point mobile application will show up as a separate alarm control panel.
 The panels allow **arming** and **disarming** of the Point home alarm system.

 <p class="note">
-The Point only supports a Arm/Disarm action, so there is no difference between `Arm Home` and `Arm Away`.
+The Point only supports a Arm/Disarm action, so it is only `Arm Away` that is implememented.
 </p>

 ## {% linkable_title Binary Sensor %}